SnO3/Quiz1/README.md

 #1st Commit
-This is for question 1.
+This is for question number 1.